-Best Codex GUI Tools and Desktop Apps in 2026
+Best Codex GUI 2026: 4 Codex Desktop Apps Compared

-If you are looking for the best Codex GUI or Codex desktop app in 2026, the landscape is broader than it was even a few months ago.
-Codex now spans the CLI, IDE extension, the official Codex app, web and cloud workflows, GitHub review flows, and mobile surfaces inside ChatGPT.
+The best Codex GUI in 2026 depends on how much workflow you want around the agent.
+The landscape is broader than it was a few months ago: Codex now spans the CLI, an IDE extension, the official Codex desktop app, web and cloud environments, GitHub review flows, and mobile surfaces inside ChatGPT.
+This guide compares four Codex GUI options head to head, with verified details only from public docs, repos, and product pages.

 The right comparison is no longer “which terminal wrapper should I use?”
 It is “which visual environment makes Codex easier to supervise, review, and run at scale?”